tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

 Extended Key Update provides a 4-message handshake that can be used similarly to the initial handshake for reattestation purposes.
-When performing reattestation, both peers MUST provide fresh nonces to ensure freshness of the attestation Evidence or Attestation Results.
-The nonces are obtained from the EKU handshake messages and included in the TEE's signature of the Evidence or AttestationResults within the CMW, as specified in {{attestation-message-section}}.
+When performing reattestation, both peers provide fresh entropy in the KeyShare messages, and this ensures freshness of the attestation Evidence or Attestation Results.
+A secret value is derived (see {{crypto-ops}}) from the
+EKU handshake messages and included in the TEE's signature of the Evidence or AttestationResults within the CMW, as specified in {{attestation-message-section}}.